genomewalker/aMGSIM/README.md

 aMGSIM
 =====

 This is an extension of [MGSIM](https://github.com/nick-youngblut/MGSIM/) to create ancient metagenome read simulation of multiple synthetic communities.
 It integrates the methods in [Gargammel](https://github.com/grenaud/gargammel) and provides flexibility to create different experimental scenarios.
+Furthermore, a

 ## Sections